adrelanos/aeternity-wiki/Understanding-Aeternity.md

 Æternity is a new type of blockchain that innovates and expands upon existing platforms such as Bitcoin, Ethereum, or Augur. Æternity will use secure smart contracts that interface with real-world data through decentralized oracles. Æternity differs from Ethereum by using trustless Turing-complete state channels to achieve scalability.

-Æternity is unique in many ways, but the key features being the following:
+Æternity is unique in many ways, but the key features are:

-- Hybrid PoW
+- Hybrid PoW;
-- Oracle Machine
+- Oracle Machine;
-- State Channels, or "Off-chain transactions" will allow for both increased transaction time as well as improving anonymity when sending and receiving transactions
+- State Channels, or "Off-chain transactions" will allow for both increased transaction time as well as improving anonymity when sending and receiving transactions;
-- Governance
+- Governance;
-- Address naming system
+- Address naming system;

 # What is blockchain?

-A secure ledger distributed among volunteers computers governed by the æternity software only.
+A secure ledger distributed among volunteer's computers governed only by the Æternity software.

 # What is special about Æternity and how does it compare to other blockchains?
 (Focus on Oracles, practicality, flexibility, the AE court, state channels)